 Unlike the U.S., however, where 93% of people have banking options, many in developing markets do not.
 Globally, an estimated 2 billion adults lack access to formal financial services.
 The services that are available are typically cumbersome and expensive.

 To address this gap, fintech startups are offering online and mobile solutions, which consumers are welcoming.
-Younger generations are increasingly embracing online banking and almost nine in 10 people under the age of 30 live in emerging markets.
+According to Social Gone Viral, younger generations are increasingly embracing online banking and almost nine in 10 people under the age of 30 live in emerging markets.

 Companies that are aiming to service these emerging markets with unbaked or impoverished consumers need to be grounded in ethical marketing practices and will require a strong moral compass to serve and not exploit.
 The involvement of Multinational Corporations (MNCs) in low income or base of the pyramid markets offers the hope of market segment empowerment for those that were once on the periphery, however it also opens the door for bad actors to exploit the disadvantaged.
 While the base of the pyramid sector and emerging markets are seeing a surge in growth opportunities for organizations from a profit motive, there is also the avenue for companies to display strong Corporate Responsibility strategy.
 Companies whether large MNC’s or startups have an opportunity to leverage their core competencies to address social concerns while serving these markets to have a dual impact for the company and society as whole.